hermangroup/docs/merchants/getting-started.rst

 - Advanced privacy for both customers and merchants
 - Lowest fees in the industry

-A three-part course on why Dash is a popular choice for payments and how integration takes place is available in English and Spanish on `DashAcademy.com <http://www.dashacademy.com>`_.
+A three-part course on why Historia is a popular choice for payments and how integration takes place is available in English and Spanish on `HistoriaAcademy.com <http://www.historiaacademy.com>`_.
 To get started with an integration in your sales system, simply select an online or point of sale payment solution from the lists below.
 If you are unsure, GoCoin is a popular choice due its support for :ref:`InstantSend <instantsend>`,